Skip to Content

 You should now see four activities under the configured Dropbox connection in the component palette: Process File, Fetch File, Get File, and Put File.
 These activities can now be added to operations on the design canvas and configured as sources or targets in an operation.
 Together, a specific connection and its activities are referred to as an endpoint:

-Tutorial Scenarios
+Tutorial scenarios

 These tutorial scenarios each demonstrate a different activity of the connector: